PDM4AR/exercises/docs/08-final22.md

 - **Safety**: The vehicle should not crash into any obstacle;
 - **Completeness**: The vehicle should reach the goal set;
 - **Efficiency**: The vehicle should reach the goal set in the shortest time possible driving the shortest possible path;
-- **Compliance**: The vehicle should drive as much as possible aligned with traffic lanes;
+- **Compliance**: The vehicle should drive as much as possible aligned with traffic lanes, have a look at the [CommonRoad API](https://commonroad-io.readthedocs.io/en/latest/api/scenario/#module-commonroad.scenario.lanelet) definition of lanelet and the related network;
 - **Smoothness**: The vehicle should drive smoothly, i.e., without sudden accelerations or steering angles;
 - **Computation**: The vehicle should on average take as little as possible to compute new commands.